-The Curia alone lent 52 per cent of the capital through its two main funds - the beatification and the common funds - and two pious memories those of Santo Tomas and Doña Maria de Torres.
-It also participated in a pool of lenders contributing 21 per cent of the total lending.
+The Curia alone lent 52 per cent of the capital through its two main funds --- the beatification and the common funds --- and two pious memories --- Santo Tomas' and Doña Maria de Torres' pious memories.
+It participated as well in a pool of lenders contributing 21 per cent of the total lending.
 Finally, the Curia was responsible for matching lenders and borrowers for the remaining 26 per cent.
 As a result, roughly half of the capital lent by the General Curia came from its own coffers and the other half was pooled from Theresian convents.

-The General Curia not only used these funds for its lending activities in Madrid but also mobilised them to send capital to its local convents, as we have seen through the local meeting reports.
+The General Curia not only used these funds for its lending activities in Madrid, but also mobilized them to send capital to its local convents, as we have seen through the local meeting reports.
 Whenever a convent needed money, it could take out a loan from one of these funds.
 Clearly, local convents were not limited by their own resources.
-At any time they could, if they wished, obtain supplementary resources from the General Curia, as the convent of Bolarque did for the loan to the city of Almonacid.
+At any time they could, if they wished, obtain supplementary resources from the General Curia as the convent of Bolarque did for the loan of the city of Almonacid.
 In this respect, they were able to offer their neighbourhood (and in particular rural dwellers) an almost unlimited supply of capital.